Ukraine: Russian strikes kill 17 following bridge attack

 Associated Press

-ZAPORIZHZHIA, Ukraine (AP) — A Russian barrage pounded apartment buildings and other targets in the Ukrainian city of Zaporizhzhia, killing at least 17 people and wounding dozens, officials said Sunday.
+ZAPORIZHZHIA, Ukraine (AP) — A Russian missile barrage that crumbled apartment buildings and houses in Ukraine’s city of Zaporizhzhia killed at least 17 people and wounded dozens, Ukrainian officials said Sunday as Moscow strained to enforce its takeover of illegally annexed territory.

-The blasts in the city, which sits in a region Moscow has claimed as its own, blew out windows in adjacent buildings and left at least one high-rise apartment building partially collapsed.
+The blasts that collapsed at least one high-rise residential building and blew out the windows of others came from six missiles launched in Russian-occupied areas of the Zaporizhzhia region, the Ukrainian air force said.
+The region is one of four Russia claimed as its own this month, but the regional capital remains under Ukrainian control.

-The multiple strikes came after an explosion Saturday caused the partial collapse of a bridge linking the Crimean Peninsula with Russia, damaging an important supply artery for the Kremlin’s faltering war effort in southern Ukraine and hitting a towering symbol of Russian power in the region.
+The multiple strikes came after an explosion Saturday caused the partial collapse of a bridge linking the Crimean Peninsula with Russia.
+The Kerch Bridge attack damaged an important supply route for the Kremlin’s faltering war effort in Ukraine and a towering symbol of Russia’s power in the region.

+Stunned residents watched from behind police tape as emergency crews tried to reach the upper floors of a building that took a direct hit.
+The attack collapsed several floors, leaving a smoldering chasm at least 40-feet wide where apartments had stood.
+Several hours later, the top floors caved in as well.

-City council Secretary Anatoliy Kurtev said rockets struck Zaporizhzhia overnight, and that at least 20 private homes and 50 apartment buildings were damaged.
-At least 40 people were hospitalized and dozens more being treated for moderate to light injuries, Kurtev posted on his Telegram channel.
+In an adjacent apartment building, the barrage blew windows and doors out of their frames in a radius of hundreds of feet.
+At least 20 private homes and 50 apartment buildings in all were damaged, and at least 40 people were hospitalized, city council Secretary Anatoliy Kurtev said.

-The Ukrainian military also confirmed the attack, saying there were dozens of casualties.
+Zaporizhzhia resident Mucola Markovich, 76, said he and his wife hid under a blanket when they heard incoming rockets and booms from blasts.
+“There was one explosion, then another one,” he said.
+Then, in a flash, their fourth-floor apartment was gone, Markovich said, holding back tears.

+“When it will be rebuilt, I don’t know,” he said.
+“I am left without an apartment at the end of my life.”

-In recent weeks, Russia has repeatedly struck the southern city, which is in the Ukrainian controlled-part of a region that Russian President Vladimir Putin annexed in violation of international law last week.
-At least 19 people also died in Russian missile strikes on apartment buildings in Zaporizhzhia on Thursday.
+Russian officials did not immediately comment on the strikes.
+Following Russian President Vladimir Putin’s annexation of the Zaporizhzhia region last week, Russia has repeatedly bombarded the city of the same name.
+At least 19 people died in Russian missile strikes on apartment buildings in the city on Thursday.

-Residents of a building damaged overnight gathered behind police tape watching the smoldering remains of several floors that collapsed from the blast, leaving a chasm at least 40 feet wide where apartments once stood.
-Rescue workers tried to reach the upper floors.
+“Absolute meanness.
+Absolute evil. … From the one who gave this order, to everyone who carried out this order: they will answer.
+They must.
+Before the law and the people,” he added.

+Tetyana Lazunko, 73, and her husband, Oleksii, took shelter in the hallway of their top floor apartment after first hearing air raid sirens and then an explosion that shook the building and sent their possessions flying.

+Lazunko wept inconsolably as the couple surveyed the damage to their home since 1974, wondering why an area with no military infrastructure in sight was targeted.

-While Russia targeted Zaporizhzhia before Saturday’s explosion on the Crimea bridge, the attack was a significant blow to Russia, which annexed the Crimean Peninsula from Ukraine in 2014.
-No one has claimed responsibility for damaging the bridge.
+While Russia targeted Zaporizhzhia before Saturday’s explosion on the Crimea bridge, the attack on the 12-mile-long span was a significant blow to Moscow.
+Russia annexed Crimea in March 2014 following a hastily called local vote, a move that drew U.S. and European Union sanctions.

+Putin personally opened the $3.7 million Kerch Bridge in May 2018 by driving a truck across it in a symbol of Moscow’s claims on Crimea.
+The bridge, the longest one in Europe, is vital to sustaining Russia’s military operations in southern Ukraine.

 Putin signed a decree late Saturday tightening security for the bridge and for energy infrastructure between Crimea and Russia, and put Russia’s federal security service, the FSB, in charge of the effort.